 The Plus Ones

 We were married outside of Acadia National Park in 2009.
-We moved to Istanbul, Turkey in 2010 and lived there for 3 interesting years.
+Originally from New England, we moved to Istanbul, Turkey in 2010 and lived there for 3 interesting years.
 It was every bit as exotic, intoxicating and sometimes infuriating as you might suspect.
 Evie joined The Team during this time.

 We came home to the U.S. for a year before striking out for Bogota, Colombia.
 I know you’re going to ask so, yes we felt reasonably safe.
 We understand the impression people have of Colombia after the 80s, but it’s different now and so… juicy.
 Someday you’ll talk about going to Colombia like people now casually mention vacations in Costa Rica and Belize.
 If you get the chance to go, go.
 Colombia is full of color, warmth and life.
 The people become family.
 Jack joined The Team during this time.

 Between Scott and I, we have traveled to 30+ countries.
 We’ve savored time in the shadows of some of the standard bucket list sites (the Giza pyramids, Machu Picchu, the Amazon River, Ephesus, Big Ben, the Petronas Towers, the Great Wall of China, a fort built by Alexander the Great) but we have plenty left to do.
 We are learning to adopt a travel style forged by 2 independent adults to a family of 4.
 It’s a brave new world.